Last updated on May 15th, 2020

 And just like a stocks portfolio, you can also monitor the performance of your mutual fund investment online.

-COL Financial actually now offers mutual fund via COL Fund Source, in addition to its main stock brokerage business.
+COL Financial actually now offers mutual funds via COL Fund Source, in addition to its main stock brokerage business.

 First Metro Securities’ FundSmart online stockbroker also now has its platform for mutual funds.